jtminor/storyteller-public/README.md

 ### Inspector intros/howto (create, index, generate, update, status)

 ## The REST API
-- **POST /{doc_id}/generatecontent**: Generate content items.
-Creates new values for the requested items, even if there are existing values.
-- **GET /{doc_id}/getcontent**: Retrieve existing content items if they have already been generated or stored by the user.
-- **POST /{doc_id}/updatecontent**: Update content items.
-- **GET /{doc_id}/indexcontent** : Retrieve an index of the content the document can generate and store.
-- **GET /{doc_id}/streamcontent**: Returns a stream of content events.

-Note: This is a simplified summary.
-Refer to the `apitestclient.html` documentation for detailed information on request parameters, response formats, and error handling.

-### Testing the API Using the apitestclient.html Test Client
+### The API Test Client
-Naviate to http://127.0.0.1:5000/static/apitest.client (or equivalent IP and port for your local environment).
+Naviate to http://127.0.0.1:5000/static/apitestclient.html (or equivalent IP and port for your local environment).

 This page includes full API documentation and a simple UI to test each API endpoint and view the response.

 ### Checking Status Using the / "Home" Route
-The / ("home") route of the API returns a string verifying the platform is live.
-This can be used to determine if the platform is reachable and running when debugging.
+The / ("home") route of the API returns a version string, verifying the platform is live and reporting the active production build.

 ## API Usage Examples
 1. **Start listening to a stream:**